-Mr. Ivie's practice has grown, he has been placed on a retainer or represented
+Mr. Ivie's practice grew, he was placed on a retainer or represented

-at various times in the past for several local corporations and has represented
+at various times in the past by several local corporations and has represented

-PAGE in this district for over sixteen years.
+PAGE in this district for over twenty years.
 In 1980, Mr. Ivie was

 incorporator and legal counsel in the application for the charter of Worth